Ocean (train): Intercolonial Railway (1904–1918)

+Canadian National Railways/CN (1918–1978)

-In 1918, the IRC was merged into the Canadian National Railways (CNR) and the Ocean Limited continued its operation much as before.
+In 1918, the ICR was merged into the Canadian National Railways (CNR) and the Ocean Limited continued its operation much as before.
 During both the First and Second World Wars, the Ocean Limited provided important service to the port of Halifax.

 In 1964 the Ocean received ex-Milwaukee Road Skytop Lounge lounge-sleeping cars.

 CNR dropped the "Limited" from the train's name in 1966 as part of the company's adoption of bilingual names.
 Despite the name change references to the Ocean Limited remain commonplace.

 During a landslide which affected the old IRC line near Rimouski, Quebec, in 1977, for six months CN diverted the Ocean onto another parallel line several hundred kilometres to the south, maintaining the same Halifax–Montreal schedule times.

-Via Rail
+Via Rail (1978–present)

 In 1976, CN placed operation of its passenger services under a new division using the marketing slogan "Via".
 In April 1978 this division was split off as a separate Crown corporation named Via Rail Canada, taking with it all CN passenger trains and equipment.
 The new national passenger rail service did not begin to change train names and operations until 1979, following the October 1978 assumption of all CPR passenger trains and equipment.

 The Ocean did not get renamed by Via, and in fact became supplanted on the Halifax–Moncton portion of its route in 1985 by another Via train, the Atlantic (formerly the Atlantic Limited), which saw its eastern terminus extended to Halifax from Saint John.
 This train also assumed the train numbers and equipment of the defunct CN passenger train Scotian, which survived only into the first few years of the Via era.

 Under Via, the Ocean underwent several changes in its operation: